-"The industry could help by developing biodegradable fracking fluids.
-I don't understand, for the life of me, why it hasn't taken the initiative," he added.
+“The industry could help by developing biodegradable fracking fluids.
+I don’t understand, for the life of me, why it hasn’t taken the initiative,” Appleton said.

-"While this is a great opportunity for the country to have access to a significant reserve of clean burning fuel well into the future, for some unfamiliar with the oil and gas industry, it has raised concern over the potential impact to water quality and use from the practice of hydraulic fracturing," said Doug Lamborn (R-Colo.), the committee's ranking minority member.
+Doug Lamborn (R-Colo.), the committee’s ranking minority member, said, “While this is a great opportunity for the country to have access to a significant reserve of clean-burning fuel well into the future, for some unfamiliar with the oil and gas industry, it has raised concern over the potential impact to water quality and use from the practice of hydraulic fracturing.”

-Another subcommittee member disagreed.
-"This is not an issue that's newly important.
-It's been around for a long time," said Maurice D. Hinchey (D-NY).
+Another subcommittee member, Maurice D. Hinchey (D-NY), disagreed, saying, “This is not an issue that’s newly important.
+It’s been around for a long time.”
 Congress dealt with it when it passed the Safe Drinking Water Act in 1974, but a later group of federal lawmakers exempted oil and gas drilling under the 2005 Energy Policy Act, an action which needs to be reversed, he said.

 Will reintroduce bill

-Hinchey and Diana DeGette (D-Colo.) said following the hearing that they plan to reintroduce a bill next week that they initially offered in 2008 which would bring oil and gas drilling back under the SDWA.
-"This bill would make drillers subject to the same reporting requirements as any other industry under the SDWA.
-They would have to file reports about what chemicals are in the fracking fluid," she told reporters during an afternoon teleconference.
+Hinchey and Diana DeGette (D-Colo.) said following the hearing that they plan soon to reintroduce a bill that they initially offered in 2008, which would bring oil and gas drilling back under the SDWA.
+“This bill would make drillers subject to the same reporting requirements as any other industry under the SDWA.
+They would have to file reports about what chemicals are in the fracking fluid,” DeGette told reporters during an afternoon teleconference.

-"We are being contacted by people from around the country who report bad experiences from drilling near their property.
-We're not trying to do anything revolutionary.
-We're trying to restore a safe, solid piece of legislation that was passed back in 1974," said Hinchey, who also participated.
+Hinchey, who also participated, said, “We are being contacted by people from around the country who report bad experiences from drilling near their property.
+We’re not trying to do anything revolutionary.
+We’re trying to restore a safe, solid piece of legislation that was passed back in 1974.”

 Safely used since ‘40s